Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Pharmacies offer a wide range of drugs that are successfully used in the treatment of diarrhea.

-According to the composition and mechanism of action, drugs are divided into the following groups:
+Based on their composition and mechanism of action, drugs are divided into the following groups:

 How to prevent the development of diarrhea

-Note!
+Pay attention!
 Most often, diarrhea begins after taking antibiotics such as tetracyclines and aminoglycosides.
 The wider the spectrum of action of antibiotics, the more likely diarrhea is.

 To reduce the likelihood of disturbances in the intestinal flora, it is necessary to start taking probiotics belonging to the group of symbiotics (Laminolact) simultaneously with antibiotics.